imfeelingitchy/bear-builder-whitelist-contract/README.md

 Smart contract: [Reach](https://reach.sh)

-Note: The web interface is for demonstration purposes only, and is by no means robust.
+Note: The web interface is for demonstration purposes only, and is by no means meant for real-world use.

 Screenshots: